fsossai/jacobi-hybrid/jacobi-one-sided/benchmarks/README.md

 ### Call structure

 This shell scripts are thought to be modular and flexible.
+The rightmost files are called by the leftmost ones.

 ```
 |-> benchmark-general.sh